chenhsong/OpenProtocol/cs/doc/messages_reference.md

 ### Authentication and Authorization

 The client should authenticate the user based on the provided `ControllerId` and the `Password` in the [`LoginOperatorMessage`](#loginoperatormessage) request message.

-If the `Password` provided is not authenticated or not authorized to access the controller, then this [`OperatorInfoMessage`](#operatorinfomessage) should be sent to the iChen&reg; 4.1 Server with the lowest access level (default to zero).
+If the `Password` provided is not authenticated or not authorized to access the controller, then this [`OperatorInfoMessage`](#operatorinfomessage) should be sent to the iChen® 4.1 Server with the lowest access level (default to zero).

-If the `Password` provided is authenticated and authorized to access the controller, then this [`OperatorInfoMessage`](#operatorinfomessage) should be sent to the iChen&reg; 4.1 Server with the appropriate access level (typically 0-10).
+If the `Password` provided is authenticated and authorized to access the controller, then this [`OperatorInfoMessage`](#operatorinfomessage) should be sent to the iChen® 4.1 Server with the appropriate access level (typically 0-10).

 ### JSON Format Example